nikolaswise/three-color-icons/README.md

 Our three esri logo ligatures are "esri", "esrifront", and "esriback".
 Keeping the names of each icon related maintains semantic clarity with multiple layers for multiple icons.

-Generate a single font with all the layers of all your icons - there is practically no limit to how many icons you can store, as each one maps to it's own unique set of characters.
+Generate a single font with all the layers of all your icons - there is practically no limit to how many icons you can store, as each one maps to its own unique set of characters.

 ## Color Separations
 Creating the multi-color icons is a little more complex than single color icons.
-In a program like illustrator, figure how how your icon will layer.
+In a program like illustrator, figure how your icon will layer.
 For our esri logo, we're going to use the blue circle for the background, the green landforms for the main layer, and the black coordinate lines as the top layer.

 ![Layers of an Icon in Illustrator](https://raw.github.com/nikolaswise/three-color-icons/master/images/layers.png)